-Rate RSE, the rate approved by the Commission under Dockets 18117 and 18416, was designed to lessen the impact, frequency and size of retail rate increase requests by permitting APC, through the operation of a formula rate that was filed and approved, to adjust its charges on a periodic basis to achieve the rate of return allowed by the rate order of the Commission.
-By provisions in the return range.
+Rate RSE, the rate approved by the Commission under Dockets 18117 and 18416, was designed to lessen the impact, frequency and size of retail rate increase requests by permitting APC, through the operation of a formula results exceed the return range.
 In that latter event, RSE provides that the amount by which the range is exceeded is returned to customers.

-From December 1, 2006, through December, 1, 2012, APC's rate of return on projected average common equity, separated to retail electric service ("RRCE"), was computed annually for the upcoming twelve-month period ending December 31 (such twelve-month period being the "rate year").
+From December 1, 2006, through December 1, 2012, APC's rate of return on projected average common equity, separated to retail electric service ("RRCE"), was computed annually for the upcoming twelve-month period ending December 31 (such twelve-month period being the "rate year").
 The RRCE was computed on the basis of cost estimates and budgets prepared by APC in the ordinary course of its business and in a manner consistent with the Federal Energy Regulatory Commission's ("FERC") Uniform System of Accounts.
-If the resulting RRCE was less than 13.0% or more than 14.5% (13.0% - 14.5% being the rate, the charges are increased if projections for the upcoming year show that the designated rate of return range will not be met and are decreased if such projections show that the designated rate of return range will be exceeded.
-Other provisions limit the impact of any one adjustment (as well as the impact of any consecutive increases), and test whether actual results exceed less than 13.0% or more than 14.5% (13.0% - 14.5% being "the equity return range"), then monthly bills under the respective rate schedules subject to Rate RSE would be adjusted by amounts per kilowatt-hour (kWh) necessary, in total, to restore the RRCE to 13.75% (the "adjusting point" in the equity return range).
+If the resulting RRCE was less than 13.0% or more than 14.5% (13.0% - 14.5% being "the equity return range"), then monthly bills under the respective rate schedules subject to Rate RSE would be adjusted by amounts per kilowatt-hour (kWh) necessary, in total, to restore the RRCE to 13.75% (the "adjusting point" in the equity return range).

-In February 2013, the Alabama Public Service Commission established a proceeding and set forth a schedule of public meetings to consider the need for any modifications to Rate RSE.
+In February 2013, the Commission established a proceeding and set forth a schedule of public meetings to consider the need for any modifications to Rate RSE.
 As part of this proceeding, the Commission considered the extent to which the RSE mechanism was continuing to serve its intended purpose of ensuring stable, fair, and equitable rates, reliable service and enhanced monitoring activities by the Commission Staff.
 As part of this overall evaluation of the RSE program, the Commission also sought to determine whether the existing allowed Retail Return on Common Equity range of 13.0% to 14.5%, as prescribed in the Rate RSE tariff, continued to be fair and reasonable.